ercanburak/HyperE2VID/README.md

 ![Overview of our proposed HyperE2VID architecture](media/detailed.png "Overview of our proposed HyperE2VID architecture")

-For more details please see our [paper](https://arxiv.org/abs/2305.06382).
+- For more details please see our [paper](https://arxiv.org/abs/2305.06382).

-For qualitative results please see our [project website](https://ercanburak.github.io/HyperE2VID.html).
+- For qualitative results please see our [project website](https://ercanburak.github.io/HyperE2VID.html).

-For more results and experimental analyses of HyperE2VID, please see the [interactive result analysis tool of EVREAL](https://ercanburak-evreal.hf.space/).
+- For more results and experimental analyses of HyperE2VID, please see the [interactive result analysis tool of EVREAL](https://ercanburak-evreal.hf.space/).
+- Model codes are published under the [model folder in this repository](model).
+- The pretrained model of HyperE2VID can be found [here](https://drive.google.com/drive/folders/1UuGnKwSz5C9di-cVH1QzSFjgTRNqpYep).
+- For evaluation and analysis of HyperE2VID model, please use the codes in [EVREAL repository](https://github.com/ercanburak/EVREAL).

-Codes will be published soon.
+- Training codes will be published soon.

 ## Citations